 - ▶ Specify optional settings as desired.
 For more information, see the topic Optional model settings on p.
-53. - ▶ If desired, click the Data Overview icon to see an overview of the data that will be used to build the current model.
-For more information, see the topic Data overview in Chapter 4 on p.
-29. - ► Click Start Build. - ▶ Specify whether you want to find segments with high or low probability relative to the specified target.
-For example, you could look for groups or customers who are mostly likely to churn, or least likely, and include them accordingly.
+50. - ► Click Start Build. - ▶ Specify whether you want to find segments with high or low probability relative to the specified target.
+For example, you could look for groups or customers who are mostly likely to churn, or least likely, and include them accordingly. - ▶ Specify the maximum number of segments to be found.
+Typically this number is kept small in the interest of simplicity and performance. - ► Click Grow Model to obtain a list of one or more segment rules that identify groups with higher or lower probability.

-- ▶ Specify the maximum number of segments to be found.
-Typically this number is kept small in the interest of simplicity and performance. - ► Click Grow Model to obtain a list of one or more segment rules that identify groups with higher or lower probability. - ► Click the Include/Exclude icons to specify how the rules are to be used and how the relevant segments are scored. - Included segments are given a score that matches the target value (for example response=true).
+- ► Click the Include/Exclude icons to specify how the rules are to be used and how the relevant segments are scored. - Included segments are given a score that matches the target value (for example response=true).
 Excluded segments are scored as NULL, but are not removed from the file. - ▶ Optionally, you can manually add or edit segments as desired.
 For more information, see the topic Defining segment rules in Chapter 5 on p.
-40. - ▶ Optionally, use the Evaluate and Test features to see how the model performs on your sample data.
+37. - ▶ Optionally, use the Evaluate and Test features to see how the model performs on your sample data.